 Cheap flights: I’d recommend searching through eDreams.net.
 They scan tons of different travel discount sites and feature special flight deals.
 You can easily reach Cinque Terre from Florence.
 The easiest way is probably via a guided tour from Florence.
 This one includes all transportation (even a boat ride!) plus lunch.

-Hotel Deals: My top choice is probably Priceline.com—I’ve found some insanely cheap and beautiful hotels.
-Other sites I check are Expedia.com and the Hilton(for points).
+Hotel Deals: My top choice for hotel deals is Expedia.
+I’ve found some insanely cheap and beautiful hotels on both sites.
 If you’re looking to avoid hotels and go the hostel route, I recommend Hostelworld .
 They have thousands of properties listed, as well as tons of ratings and reviews.
-Lastly, you can never go wrong with a quaint little Airbnb–use my link for savings on your first stay!
 Note that if you want to just to do a day trip to Cinque Terre, that’s totally doable.
 You can drive or take a tour from Florence and be back in the city that night!

 There you have it—why hiking Cinque Terre should be on everyone’s bucket list (I’ll be back again someday).
 Enjoy your trip!